 Using the hypothesis $u^{r}(r,z) < \frac{1}{3r} + \frac{2r}{3}$ on $\p B_1$, we get

-which shows $B^\te=0$ on $\p B_1$.
+which implies $B^\te=0$ on $\p B_1$.
 Combining with the fact that $B^\te$ is self-similar, we have $B^\te \equiv0$.
-Thus $\mathbf{B} \equiv 0$ and equations \eqref{MHD} become the Navier-Stokes equations.
-Since the axisymmetric self-similar solution to the stationary Navier-Stokes equations in $\mathbb{R}^3\setminus \{0\}$ is a Landau solution (see, for example, \cite[Theorem 8.1]{Tsai18}), the proof of Theorem \ref{thm1} is complete. \end{proof}
+Thus $\mathbf{B} \equiv 0$ and equations \eqref{MHD} become the Navier--Stokes equations.
+Since any axisymmetric self-similar solution to the stationary Navier--Stokes equations in $\mathbb{R}^3\setminus \{0\}$ is a Landau solution (see, for example, \cite[Theorem 8.1]{Tsai18}), the proof of Theorem \ref{thm1} is complete. \end{proof}